GURUMUR/study-of-basic-gates/README.md

 **Result:**
-verification the truth table of logic gates in Quartus II using Verilog programming.
+verification the truth table of logic gates in Quartus II using Verilog programming is successfully.